 “Terms” are things we use to assign a brief description to a subject.
 But most times we describe, rather than label.
 So that’s using long-tail keywords.
 But both are necessary.

-Using a tool to determine how many searches a particular term or phase gets a month is your first stop.
-A while back I had a client who wanted to optimize around a term that not a single soul was searching for.
-Well, perhaps a few souls… clearly those that wanted it to be searched.
+Using a tool to determine how many searches a particular term or phrase gets a month is your first stop.
+A while back, I had a client who wanted to optimize around a term that not a single soul was searching for.
+Well, perhaps a few souls…clearly those that wanted it to be searched.

 That means they were simply advertising to each other.
 Their potential customers, on the other hand, were listening to someone else.

-We’ve heard for decades that “Content is King” and it’s still true.
-Google prefers to please their users.
+We’ve heard for decades that “content is king” and it’s still true.
+Google prefers to please its users.
 So indexing worthless pages of content, or pages that lack any information value for their users doesn’t benefit anyone.

 The result is that your content, no matter how beautifully crafted that blog is, no one will see it.

 Content is copy (like what you are reading), images, videos, and embedded posts from social media.
 Your WordPress blog is your biggest and most powerful tool for search engine optimization to rank organically.

 Headings are the titles (H1, H2, H3, and on) that separate the paragraphs on the page.
 Typically, a minimum of 300 words per page is a good benchmark, but most pages that rank well will have over 1,000 words.

 Orphaned content, as defined by YOAST (WordPress SEO), is content that has no other pages on the same website linking to it.
 If you have a WordPress website add Yoast SEO and you’ll get an audit of those pages that are orphaned.
 Using the plugin you can begin to fix, and link those pages (or posts) to other relevant content raising your site’s SEO.